httptoolkit/httptoolkit-website/src/posts/how-to-turn-off-your-old-apis.md

 Hopefully you have some API metrics or at least logging somewhere.
 If you don't, add some!
 If you do, and you can tell for sure that nobody is using this API anymore, then you win.
 Turn it off right now, delete the code, skip this article and have a well-deserved nap.

-The next question, if you're not napping, is to ask yourself is whether there's an alternative to shutting down this API.
+The next question, if you're not napping, is to ask yourself whether there's an alternative to shutting down this API.
 Everything you turn off will break somebody's code and take their time to fix it.
 It's good for the health of your client ecosystem and the web as a whole if APIs keep working.

 In many cases, old APIs can be translated internally, to transparently transform requests into calls to a new API instead, without maintaining two completely independent versions.
 This is a fundamental part of [the API versioning approach at Stripe](https://stripe.com/blog/api-versioning#versioning-under-the-hood) who include transformations with all API changes to ensure that requests for incompatible old versions continue to work as before, automatically translating the requests and responses to use the newer code as required.